uniwebcms/uniweb-module-builder/docs/cloudflare_setup.md

 > Every new commits will trigger Cloudflare to automatically build and deploy your changes using this build command
 > This is useful when developer try to release new version without a node environment

 The automatic build of Cloudflare can only build one collection per repository.
-The name of the collection is needed at build time and it's taken from the environment variable `TARGET_COLLECTION`.
+The name of the collection is needed at build time and it's taken from the environment variable `TARGET_MODULE`.
 The variable can be set in different ways.
 One method is to set it in Cloudflare's **Environment variables** settings.

 ![img.png](assets/cloudflare/setupEnv.png)